How to Get 100% Reliable WordPress Backups: Complete Guide

 Therefore, an externally stored WordPress backup is critical.
 If your backups are stored on the same server or even with the same host, there’s always a possibility that you can lose both of them with no chance of getting your website back.
 But if you have backups stored independent of the host, you can restore your website on a different server without issue.

-Many backup plugins can connect to external cloud services as well, so you can backup your site to Dropbox or even Google Drive if you so choose.
+Many backup plugins can connect to external cloud services as well, so you can backup your site to Dropbox or even the odd archive on Google Drive if you so choose.

 Errors due to installation or updates

 Themes and plugins improve the functionality of your website greatly.
-However, as these add-ons are often developed by different programmers, they don’t necessarily play well together.
-Avoiding plugins and themes is not a solution, but you can prepare for potential compatibility issues that can crash your website.
+However, as these are often developed by different programmers, they don’t always play well together.
+Avoiding them is impossible, but you can prepare for potential compatibility issues.

-Therefore it is important to backup WordPress site, especially before updating complex plugins such as Yoast, WooCommerce, and Elementor.
+Therefore it is important to backup WordPress sites, especially before updating complex plugins such as Yoast, WooCommerce, and Elementor.

 Malware infections